Liquid Staking Tokens in Automated Market Makers: Introduction

 Subsequently, we empirically measure these metrics for the largest Ethereum LSTs: stETH and wstETH by Lido \cite{2020Lido:Whitepaper}, Coinbase's cbETH \cite{2022CoinBaseWhitepaper} and Rocketpool's rETH \cite{2023RocketPool}.
-Together, they represent over 90\% of TVL in liquid staking\footnote{\url{https://defillama.com/lsd}}.
+Together, they represent over 80\% of TVL in liquid staking\footnote{\url{https://defillama.com/lsd}}.
 For these tokens, we consider the largest AMM pools in terms of TVL, which are on the decentralized exchanges Curve (v1 \cite{Egorov2019StableSwap-efficientLiquidity} and v2 \cite{Egorov2021AutomaticPeg}) and Uniswap (v3 \cite{Adams2021UniswapCore}) on the Ethereum blockchain \cite{Buterin2014Ethereum:Platform.}.

-We find that simply holding LSTs is more profitable than allocating LSTs to AMM liquidity pools: trading fees on AMMs did not compensate LPs for not staking their capital fully (by allocating it to LSTs) during the studied time period.
+We find that simply holding LSTs is more profitable than allocating LSTs to most AMM liquidity pools: trading fees on the AMMs did not compensate LPs for not staking their capital fully (by allocating it to LSTs) during the studied time period.
 Yet, impermanent loss was sufficiently compensated for most of the analyzed liquidity pools.
 Nonetheless, our result put the sustainability of the current allocation of LST liquidity on AMMs into question.
+This is particularly noteworthy since the amount of AMM liquidity is already relatively low compared to the overall supply of LSTs at the time of writing (\$0.5 billion liquidity compared to more than \$30 billion supply, cf.\ Figure \ref{fig:TVLVolume}).